Enjoy a wine tasting experience and vineyard tour of this charming Shropshire winery.

 enjoyable tour set on the lush Welsh border!

-The vineyard tour for two begins with a warm welcome, complete with tea or coffee and some biscuits.
-You'll have a talk about the vineyard during which you'll learn about the history of the site and the surrounding area - it is an important archaeological site where many Roman artifacts have been unearthed, some of which you will see in the vineyard's gift shop!
+The vineyard tour for two begins with a warm welcome and a talk about the vineyard, during which you'll learn about the history of the site and the surrounding area - it is an important archaeological site where many Roman artifacts have been unearthed, some of which you will see in the vineyard's gift shop!
 After your talk, you'll embark on your guided tour of the vineyard.
 Have a look at how the grapes are grown and harvested, and enjoy the beauty of the surrounding area as your guide takes you round the vineyard, answering any questions you may have.
-Once the tour is complete, you'll sit down and relax with a fabulous a wine tasting session, sampling a number of wines that are produced using grapes grown at the vineyard - and you'll get a nice glass of wine to enjoy at the end of the experience!
+Once the tour is complete, you'll sit down and relax with a fabulous a wine tasting session, sampling a number of wines that are produced using grapes grown at the vineyard.

 This is a fun and fascinating experience, and it's a great gift idea for anyone who appreciates their wine.
 So if you're looking for a gift for wine lovers, or you want to find out a little more about the wine making process, enjoy a vineyard tour in lovely Shropshire!

-You can book the Shropshire vineyard tour with wine tasting on Saturdays and Sundays, as well as bank holidays, between April and October at 12pm.
+You can book the Shropshire vineyard tour with wine tasting on Thursdays, Saturdays and Sundays, between April and October at 11am.

 You must be at least 18 years of age to enjoy the vineyard tour and wine tasting experience.